 - enhance the way we deliver on our regulatory responsibilities by clarifying the professional obligations of those without practice rights.

-Council has recommended changes to this bylaw to better meet public expectations by clearly indicating if a member does not have practice rights.
-Utilizing a restricted title, such as P.Eng.
-(Non-Practising) or P.Eng.
-(Retired), provides clear recognition for the public as to whether a member is licensed to practice engineering or geoscience.
-This aligns with the practices of several other professions that utilize restricted titles for those who are no longer practising the profession—often accompanied by a reduced membership fee for those who elect non-practising status.
+Council has recommended changes to this bylaw to better meet public expectations: the qualifiers of (Non-Practising) or (Retired) provide clarity as to whether a member or limited licensee is permitted to practice engineering or geoscience.
+The change aligns with the practices of several other professions that utilize qualified titles for those who are no longer practising the profession.
+As with other professions, the proposal includes a reduced membership fee for those who elect non-practising status.

 Amendments to this bylaw will:

-- Introduce a requirement for Non-Practising members to use one of two restricted titles [e.g., P.Eng.
-(Non-Practising) or P.Eng.
-(Retired)], and to abide by return-to-practice provisions.
+- Introduce a requirement for non-practising members or licensees to use one of two qualifiers [e.g., (Non-Practising) or (Retired)], and to abide by return-to-practice provisions.
 The non-practising fee will be reduced to 50% of membership dues should the bylaw be ratified;

 - Introduce an annual commitment to Council not to engage in the practice of professional engineering or professional geoscience until released from the commitment by Council in writing; and

 Bylaw 10 (c.1) entitles members to apply for Life Membership if they are 70 years of age, have been practising for 35 years or more, have been a member in good standing for 20 years or more, and are retired from all gainful employment.
-The qualification language in the current Life Member Bylaw must be repealed as it contravenes the BC Human Rights Code.
+The qualification criteria in the current Life Member Bylaw must be repealed as the criteria likely contravene the BC Human Rights Code.

-The amendments introduce clauses to vest the status and rights of members who received Life Membership prior to June 16, 2017, and maintains the vested rights of those who received Life Membership under a previous version of this bylaw (prior to 1998).
+The amendments maintain the status and rights of members who received Life Membership prior to June 16, 2017, and maintains the practice rights of those who received Life Membership under a previous version of this bylaw (prior to 1998).

 Amendments to this bylaw will:

-- Repeal the qualification requirements for Life Membership or Licensure, therefore closing the category of Life Membership;
+- Repeal the qualification criteria for Life Membership or Licensure, therefore closing the category of Life Membership;

-- Introduce a requirement to use a restricted title and abide by return-to-practice conditions;
+- Introduce a requirement to use a qualified title and abide by return-to-practice conditions;

 Bylaws 10 (c.2) and 10 (d) govern the recognition of members who have served as President of the association or who have made “outstanding contributions” to the professions.

-Honorary membership under Bylaw 10 (d) is granted to non-members who have made outstanding contributions to the professions, and grants honorary membership in perpetuity without any other membership rights or privileges (e.g., voting, practice rights).
-Engineers and Geoscientists BC currently has 7 honorary members.
+Honorary membership under Bylaw 10 (d) is granted to non-members who have made outstanding contributions to the professions, and grants honorary membership in perpetuity without any other membership rights or privileges (e.g., voting rights, practice rights).
+Engineers and Geoscientists BC currently has seven honorary members.

 Member feedback indicated general support for eliminating both Bylaw 10 (c.2) and Bylaw 10 (d), suggesting that other means (such as awards) would be appropriate for recognizing outstanding contributions to the professions.